Overview

 Kim’s practice includes representing banks, other financial institutions, nonprofit organizations, developers, and governmental and quasi-governmental agencies, including those of the Commonwealth of Massachusetts, and various municipalities.
 Her practice further includes representing lenders in a variety of routine and complex loan restructure, and work-out transactions, including commercial foreclosure.

-Kim is a co-chair of CREW Boston, a board member of the Real Estate Bar Association (“REBA”), and co-chair of the CREW National Affordable Housing Council.
-Kim is also the co-chair of the Affordable Housing committee of REBA and a member of the President’s Council of Cornell Women.
+Kim is a co-chair of the CREW Network Affordable Housing Council and an active member of CREW Boston.
+Kim also serves as a board member of the Real Estate Bar Association (“REBA”) and is the co-chair of the Affordable Housing section for REBA.
 Combining professional expertise with personal interests, over the last 20+ years, Kim has served on many non-profit boards and related committees including with the Women’s Lunch Place, Neighborhood of Affordable Housing, Inc., CASCAP, Inc., the Clarke School PTO, Inc., the North Shore Community Development Coalition, Inc., and B’nai B’rith Housing Corporation.
 Kim has also served as co-chair to the real estate financing and the title and conveyancing committees of the Boston Bar Association’s Real Estate Section.

-Kim currently resides with her wife and two children in Swampscott, Massachusetts where she is also the Chairperson for the Swampscott Affordable Housing Trust and a Town Meeting member.
+Kim currently resides with family in Swampscott, Massachusetts where she is also the Chairperson for the Swampscott Affordable Housing Trust and a Town Meeting member.

 Education